-Here is some information about the Lavandula x intermedia hybrids (“French lavender”) that are use to make RavenCroft Lavandin Essential Oils.
+Here is some information about the Lavandula x intermedia hybrids (“French lavender”) that are use to create RavenCroft Lavandin Essential Oil Blends.

 Lavandula x intermedia “Edelweiss”